EC-Release/sdk/scripts/api/README.md

 EC_PPS=<owner's hash> agent -hsh <-smp>
 ```

-The admin hash generally expires in 20 mins and is used for bypassing a passphrase prompt by the EC crytography system.
+The admin hash generally expires in 20 mins and is used for bypassing a passphrase prompt by the EC cryptography system.

 ### Passphrase Hash
 Agents use Passphrase Hashes for intra-communication purposes.
 For security measure, the life-cycle of this type of hash is In-Process only.